acbshields12/Patient-Engagement-Revenue-Analysis/README.md

-# 🏥 Healthcare Data Analysis Project (Excel → MySQL → Power BI)
+# 🏥 Healthcare Patient Engagement & Revenue Analysis (U.S. State-Based)

 ## 📌 Project Overview

-This project demonstrates an end-to-end healthcare data analysis workflow—from **data generation in Excel**, to **data storage and querying in MySQL**, and finally to **interactive visualization in Power BI**.
+This project presents an end-to-end healthcare data analysis workflow using **Excel, MySQL, and Power BI**, focusing on patient engagement, revenue performance, and operational insights across **U.S. states**.

-The goal is to analyze patient behavior, operational performance, and revenue trends using real-world analytical techniques.
+The analysis explores how patient behavior, appointment outcomes, and financial performance vary by state, department, and doctor.

 ---